-The University Director of Public Safety in concert with Dean of the College, Public Relations and local first responders will determine the contents of the notification.
+The University Director of Public Safety in concert with other members of the University Emergency Management Team, Public Relations and local first responders will determine the contents of the notification.
 Fairleigh Dickinson University has developed a wide range of template messages addressing several different emergencies.
 The individual authorizing the alert will select the template message most appropriate to the ongoing situation and modify it to address the specifics of the present incident.
 In cases where there is no template message in the system, the individual authorizing the alert will develop the message to convey appropriate information to the campus community.
 The goal is to ensure individuals are aware of the situation and that they know the steps to take to safeguard their personal and community safety.

 Fairleigh Dickinson University, at its discretion, may release information concerning a significant emergency or dangerous situation involving an immediate threat to the health and safety of campus community members that occurred off campus.
-Such information would have to be provided by another agency or an emergency notification release by the supplying agency.
+Such information would have to be provided by another agency or an emergency notification released by the supplying agency.

-During critical incidents, the Public Affairs staff will work with the Emergency Management Team to gather accurate and substantial information regarding the details of Fairleigh Dickinson University response.
-We encourage all members of the campus community to enroll in FDU Alert by visiting https://www.fdu.edu/for-students/alert-system/.
-We encourage the Fairleigh Dickinson University community members to regularly update their information at the same site.
+During critical incidents, the Public Affairs staff will work with the University Emergency Management Team to gather accurate and substantial information regarding the details of Fairleigh Dickinson University response.

+We encourage all members of the campus community to enroll in FDU Alert by visiting Self-Service at https://selfservice.fdu.edu/ then after logging in, click on "User Options" on the left-hand side.
+Information should be regularly updated at the same site.